 What I’m Looking For

-Beyond that, I can describe the qualities of what I’m looking for more than I can name the specific thing.
-I love nuanced, fully developed characters, because I will follow a character I love just about anywhere.
+Beyond the Lee & Low guidelines, I can describe the qualities of what I’m looking for more than I can name one specific thing.
+I love nuanced, fully developed characters, because I will follow a character I care for just about anywhere.
 I adore characters who do things, who take action in their own lives, who love and lie and take risks and fight to get what they want, who are faced with and make difficult choices.
-I love books with Big Ideas at their heart, matched with action that is compelling to a children’s/YA audience.
+Books with Big Ideas at their heart often excite me, especially when the ideas are matched with action that is compelling to a children’s/YA audience.

-Genre-wise, I like fantasies, I like mysteries, I like romance, I like thrillers –- but they have to be literary fantasies/mysteries/romance/thrillers, and really driven by their characters rather than the familiar conventions of the genre.
-I love genre books with a twist: the fantasy that begins as a romance, the mystery told entirely through letters.
-Jaclyn Moriarty’s The Year of Secret Assignments is a great example of genre-twisting, character-driven chick lit.
+Genre-wise, I like fantasies, I like mysteries, I like romance, I like thrillers –- but I look for a literary style more than a commercial one (see below for some thoughts on "literary" writing), and stories that are driven by their characters rather than just the familiar conventions of the genre.
+I love books that twist genres -- the thriller that begins as a fantasy, the mystery told entirely through letters.

-I’d like to work on more nonfiction, of a narrative or descriptive stripe rather than a reference or prescriptive type.
-I’m not at all a science person, but I love the science articles in The New Yorker because they teach me how rich and strange our world is, and that’s what I think all good nonfiction should do, whether it’s science or economics or history or biography.
+I also very much enjoy nonfiction, of a narrative or descriptive stripe rather than a reference or prescriptive type.
+I love the science articles in The New Yorker because they teach me how rich and strange our world is, and that’s what I think all good nonfiction should do, whether it’s science or economics or history or biography.

 What does “literary” mean?

-It means that the manuscript explores a situation in some depth, whether it’s emotional depth (you’re going deep into this character’s pain) or philosophical depth (your book is really about the meaning of life) or factual depth (by the end of your book I will be absolutely fascinated by sea slugs).
-Literary fiction delves rather than skimming or describing the surface.
-But it does have to be written well too: showing, not telling, all that.
+It means that the manuscript explores a situation in some depth, whether it’s emotional depth (you’re going deep into this character’s pain) or philosophical depth (your book is really about the meaning of life) or factual depth (by the end of your book I will be absolutely fascinated by sea slugs) -- or best, all of the above.
+Literary books delve rather than skimming or describing the surface.

 Some people think that literary fiction doesn’t have action to it — that literary fiction is people sitting around and feeling and talking at each other.
 This is not true.
 In literary fiction, the writer is as interested in the characters’ emotional development as he or she is in the action the novel portrays, and particularly in the relationship between the two, even if that relationship isn’t spelled out in so many words.